How to Teach the Child to Get Dressed On Their Own: All Secrets

 Any skill needs to be reinforced.
 Otherwise, the new skill acquired by the child will be quickly forgotten.
 This also applies to self-sufficiency skills.
 It is imperative to consolidate what the child has learned.
 The following games and exercises can help with this:

-- Games with fingers.
-They help to develop fine motor skills and coordination.
+- Games with fingers: They help to develop fine motor skills and coordination.

-- Creating models and drawing.
-The child should be doing some activities not only in kindergarten, but also at home.
+- Creating models and drawing: The child should be doing some activities not only in kindergarten, but also at home.

 - Games with buttons of different sizes: “Find two identical buttons”, “Pick up a suitable button for a jacket”, “Lay out a pattern from buttons”, and others.

-- Games with dolls.
-Whilst dressing and undressing the doll, the child will quickly remember the correct sequence of putting the clothes on and practice fastening zippers and buttons.
+- Games with dolls: Whilst dressing and undressing the doll, the child will quickly remember the correct sequence of putting the clothes on and practice fastening zippers and buttons.

-- “Fashion show”.
-Lay out your own and children’s clothes in front of the child, as well as hats, gloves, scarves and other accessories, and offer them to dress up and “walk on the catwalk”.
+- Fashion show: Lay out your own and children’s clothes in front of the child, as well as hats, gloves, scarves, and other accessories, and offer them to dress up and “walk on the catwalk”.

 What is Important for Parents to Know?

-- Clothes for a child in kindergarten, a special event or a visit to the countryside to see their grandmother, should be prepared in advance.
+- Clothes for a child in kindergarten, a special event, or a visit to the countryside to see their grandmother should be prepared in advance.

-- So that the baby is not bored from the long process of dressing, you can arrange a “Who will dress faster” competition, in which mom and dad should at least sometimes let their child win.
+- So that the baby is not bored with the long process of dressing, you can arrange a “Who will dress faster” competition, in which mom and dad should at least sometimes let their child win.

 - A child cannot master any skill in a couple of days.
 Therefore, do not make a tragedy out of the fact that the baby refused to put on tights or pants on their own.
 Be patient.
 Put some clothes on them, and offer them to do the rest.